-7.1 What considerations apply to collaborative improvements?
+7.1 What considerations should parties consider when dealing with collaborative improvements?

 It is often suggested that joint ownership of IP/improvements is the fairest way of approaching collaborations.
 The downside of this blanket approach is that treatment of jointly owned IP varies from jurisdiction to jurisdiction and also by IP right, so the joint owner might find themself in an invidious situation if complete clarity is set out regarding the permitted uses a joint owner may have over the IP.